When to Go to Urgent Care for Muscle Strains

 - Providing a doctor’s note if you need to reduce or avoid certain work activities

-For a prompt evaluation and diagnosis, visit a UnityPoint Health Urgent Care.
+For evaluation and diagnosis, you can always visit a UnityPoint Health Urgent Care.
 Urgent care providers treat patients of all ages, including adolescents and older adults.
-They get to the source of the pain and recommend therapies that bring relief.
-No appointment is necessary.
+They can help you get to the source of the pain and recommend therapies that bring relief.

 Preparing for Your Urgent Care Visit

-When you come to urgent care, your provider will ask questions about your symptoms and what may have caused the strain.
-You also receive a thorough physical exam to help determine the strain’s location and severity.
-This information helps plan the next steps of your care.
+First, reduce your time in the waiting room by saving your spot online.
+When you arrive, your provider will ask questions about your symptoms and what may have caused the strain.
+You’ll also receive a thorough physical exam to determine the strain’s location and severity.
+This information informs the next steps of your care.

 We may ask you to explain: